 Chop your potatoes into small pieces, from about 1/2 inch to 1 inch in diameter.
 Once skillet is heated, add in 2 tbsp avocado oil to coat the pan.
 Toss in onion and potatoes.

 Let the potatoes cook for about 6-8 minutes.
 You will need to continually stir to be sure the potatoes are evenly cooked and the onion doesn't stick to the bottom of the pan.
 You may need to adjust the heat down to medium a few minutes in to the process, and add an additional tbsp of oil if needed.

 Transfer the skillet to the oven in the cast iron skillet (transfer to a baking sheet if using a regular pan).

-- Roast for 15 minutes. check the potatoes and 15 minutes to ensure they are slightly crispy and golden.
+Roast for right around 20 minutes.
+Start checking the potatoes and 15 minutes to ensure they are slightly crispy and golden.
 They may need up to 25 minutes in the oven, depending on your desired crispiness.